sradiouy/UTRme/README.md

  1. $ conda install -c sradiouy utrme

-If you have conda:
+**If you previously have a conda/miniconda installed:**

 1. $ conda install -c sradiouy utrme

-If this donot work you need to configure conda like this:

- 1. $ conda config --add channels defaults

- 1. $ conda config --add channels conda-forge

- 1. $ conda config --add channels bioconda

- And then install utrme:

- 1. $ conda install -c sradiouy utrme
+**If the previous step does not work, you must first configure the conda channels, and then isntall utrme, as in the instructions above.**

 ## UTRme: a scoring based tool to annotate UTR regions in trypanosomatid genomes